 The results?
 Well-being is more nuanced and complex than just being happy and satisfied with one’s life.
 In fact, it’s also “synonymous with positive mental health.”
 Per the research:

-Though their respective Lever Ascend sessions covered making the most of one’s life and proactively finding happiness, the presentations from Alison Hadden, host of the No Time to Waste podcast, and Neil Pasricha, author of international best-seller The Happiness Equation and several other books, improving one’s personal well-being was a central theme that tied the two talks together.
+Though their respective Lever Ascend sessions covered making the most of one’s life and proactively finding happiness, the presentations from Alison Hadden, host of the No Time to Waste podcast, and Neil Pasricha, author of international bestseller The Happiness Equation, improving one’s personal well-being was a central theme that tied the two talks together.

 And it was evident from these enlightening sessions ‘becoming a better you’ can lead to greater professional success for many individuals — including and especially those in talent acquisition.

-With World Mental Health Day (October 10) around the corner, it seems appropriate to revisit some of the top insights and recommendations offered by Alison and Neil in their informative sessions.
+With World Mental Health Day (Oct.
+10) around the corner, it seems appropriate to revisit some of the top insights offered by Alison and Neil in their informative sessions.

 Alison Hadden: Why living in the moment matters more than ever today

 Alison’s inspirational story has been shared the world over.
 But in case you’re unfamiliar with this self-described “athlete, adventurer, and marketing executive”: